CanDIG/candig-ingest/README.rst

 As you can see from above, the `ingest` command only has 3 mandatory parameters.

-Assume we download a mock data file from the github repo linked above, and you have your candig-server's virtualenv activated, you will need to
+If we download a mock data file from the github repo linked above, you will run something like below.

+You may want to double check if you are in your candig-server's virtualenv.

 .. code-block:: bash

       wget https://raw.githubusercontent.com/CanDIG/candig-ingest/develop/candig/ingest/mock_data/clinical_metadata_tier1.json

       ingest candig-example-data/registry.db mock1 clinical_metadata_tier1.json -d "A collection of data from Mars"